View Thomas Neubert's Obituary on ButlerEagle.com and share memories

-Thomas David Neubert, 56, of Parker, Colo., formerly of Cabot returned to his heavenly home on Monday after a tragic accident.
+Thomas David Neubert, 56, of Parker, Colo., formerly of Cabot, returned to his heavenly home Aug.
+19 after a tragic accident.
 His firm trust in God comforts his family that he is at peace with Jesus Christ.

 He was born on Sept.
 13, 1962.